Constrained Performance Boosting Control for Nonlinear Systems: Benchmark examples

-To evaluate the performance of ADMM-PB we consider a benchmark system similar to the one considered in \cite{furieri2024learning,furieri2025mad}, i.e., a single point mass robot that we aim to bring to the origin of the 2D plane while avoiding a circular obstacle on its path centered in $(a_x^{\mathrm{obs}},a_y^{\mathrm{obs}})=(1 ~\mathrm{[m]},0.5~ \mathrm{[m]})$ with radius $0.5$ [m] (see \figurename{~\ref{fig:plane_traj}).
-The dynamics of the robot is described by\footnote{The code to reproduce our results is available at \url{https://github.com/GiacomelliGianluca/Safe_Performance_Boosting.git}.}
+We consider a single point mass robot that we aim to bring to the origin of the 2D plane while avoiding a circular obstacle on its path centered in $(a_x^{\mathrm{obs}},a_y^{\mathrm{obs}})=(1 ~\mathrm{[m]},0.5~ \mathrm{[m]})$ with radius $0.5$ [m] (see \figurename{~\ref{fig:plane_traj}).
+The dynamics of the robot are described by